electron/electron/docs/api/process.md

 ### `process.traceProcessWarnings`
 A `Boolean` that controls whether or not process warnings printed to `stderr` include their stack trace.
 Setting this to `true` will print stack traces for process warnings (including deprecations).
-This property is instead of the `trace-warnings` command line flag.
+This property is instead of the `--trace-warnings` command line flag.

 ### `process.type`